DanielOliver/BardView5/README.md

    mage -v InternalMigrate
    ```

+## Deployment

+**TODO: Not ready**

 ## Methodology and philosophy

 Development proceeds as I have time, usually a couple lines very late at night or very early in the morning.
 Neither am I optimizing for "web-scale" As such, the development habits here generally reflect my mood of what I want to explore at the time.
 Further, this isn't my job, so please don't judge me too harshly on what I write here and shortcuts taken since my free time is valuable.
+If you would, consider this an example microcosm of tradeoffs and compromise in order to make progress forward.

 The things I value here are: